Fabulang/stories/en/a1-problem-school.md

 "You're... doing maths?"

 "I'm bad at maths!" the boy cries.
-"So the Professor punished me.
+"So the professor punished me.
 He gave me this question.
 He said: 'You can't leave until you solve it!'
 Five hundred and seventeen thousand..."

 "And you're still trying?
 How long...?"